matteoferla/Fragmenstein/fragmenstein.md

 </div>

 The three have different strengths.
 And which is better depends actually on the dataset.
+But most likely the no merging mode is like best for most datasets.

 The argument `merging_mode` (`full`|`partial`|`none`|`none_permissive`|`off`) chooses which is used.